rantaoca/neato-sdk-android/README.md

 #### Working with Robot schedule

-To enable or disable at all the robot scheduling (scheduling data are not deleted from the robot):
+To enable or disable all the robot schedule (note that schedule data are not deleted from the robot):

 ```java
 if(robot.getState().isScheduleEnabled()) {